What Is Coral Restoration?

 Doing this actively involves and inspires local communities all over Indonesia.

-- To be able to offer four scholarship candidates to work with our research team for another three to six months (depending on how much funding is available).
+- To be able to offer three scholarship candidates to work with our research team for another three to six months (depending on how much funding is available).

 - To organize a minimum of five workshops in which we teach the local community about coral reef ecology and marine conservation and what they can do to help us to protect and restore the reefs.